inkline/inkline/packages/inkline.io/pages/docs/introduction/installation.md

 ~~~

 <i-alert variant="info" class="-code">
-<template slot="icon"><i class="inkline-icon -info h3"></i></template>
+<template slot="icon"><i-icon icon="info" class="h4"></i-icon></template>

-To use the `scss` and `treeShaking` options, you will need to add Sass as a dependency using `npm install -D node-sass sass-loader`.
+Inkline uses Sass, so you will need to install it as a dependency:<br/> `npm install -D node-sass sass-loader`

 </i-alert>

 ##### Tree Shaking
-You can explicitly import only specific components from Inkline by setting the `components` option.
+You can explicitly import only specific components from Inkline adding them to the `components` option.

 ~~~js
 module.exports = {